ikogan/farnsworth/README.md

 npm install && npm start
 ```

-Debugging may be accomplished with `npm run debug`.
-The following command line
+Debugging may be accomplished with `npm run debug` and attaching
+with an appropriate debugger to the standard port.
+The following command
-options are supported:
+line options are supported:

 -   `--develop`: Open developer tools once the renderer starts up.
 -   `--windowed`: Do not fullscreen automatically.